Jelly-RDF/jelly-protobuf/README.md

 Protocol Buffers and gRPC specifications for the Jelly RDF serialization format and gRPC streaming protocol.

-- `rdf.proto` – the RDF Protocol Buffers serialization only.
+- `proto/rdf.proto` – the RDF Protocol Buffers serialization only.
 Use this if you don't plan on using Jelly's gRPC protocol.
-- `grpc.proto` – Jelly's gRPC protocol service specifications.
+- `proto/grpc.proto` – Jelly's gRPC protocol service specifications.

 **[See the protocol specification on the website](https://w3id.org/jelly/dev/specification/)**